vfr750y/Cost-Optimized-Ethereum-Node-On-Azure/ProjectPlan.md

     - What are the minimum Azure components required to get a node?
     - How much do these cost?
-    - Have we looked at all angles are there any other alternative architectures? - I.e. state healing / up-time / limit your peer count and save on these egress fees
+    - Have we looked at all angles are there any other alternative architectures? -

+            I.e. state healing / up-time / limit your peer count and save on these egress fees Switch your Public IP's routing preference from "Microsoft Premium Global Network" to "Routing Preference: Internet (ISP).
+            You can disable certain types of discovery if you aren't a validator.
+            Are there Azure Alternatives to a VM - Kubernetes or Azure containers?

 ### Step 2) High level design
     - High level description of proposed solution